+'''

-(dialect) Use the given dialect's semantics. dialect can be: 'ieee-scheme' or 'r4rs-scheme'.
+(dialect) Use the given dialect's semantics. dialect can be:

-(strategy)
+'ieee-scheme', 'r4rs-scheme', 'r5rs-scheme' or

+'gambit-scheme'.

+'''

-Select block compilation or separate compilation.
+(strategy) Select block compilation or separate compilation.
 In block compilation, the compiler assumes that global variables defined in the current file that are not mutated in the file will never be mutated. strategy can be: 'block' or 'separate'.